Paint Finish Buying Guide

 Satin Paints

-Satin finishes, like silk paints, have moderate sheen and great durability.
+Satin finishes, like silk paints, have moderate sheen and are very durable.
 They’re used on wooden surfaces like trims, doors and around windows because the sheen adds a protective layer.

 Light bounces off satin paints, making rooms appear bigger and brighter.